koobo/HippoPlayer/README.md

   * fimp file compressor, available here: http://aminet.net/util/pack/imploder-4.0.lzh
   * Gadget's Editor by Stefano Crimì (included without permission)

-## News

-  * 21.9.2019: Included a compiled binary built with Asm-Pro v1.17 in FS-UAE, _HiP-test_.
-Changes:
-    * Removed the pop up requested when loading TFMX files.
-    * Play list max size changed from about 16000 to about 32000 files.
-    * Random play should work corretly with over 8000 files, previously it didn't.

 # Files and directories

 * puu016.s: The main very small and clearly structured source file